 Postdoctoral Research Associate or Associate Professional Specialist

 A postdoctoral research associate position and/or associate professional specialist position is available at Princeton University in the Andlinger Center for Energy and the Environment within Professor Meggers' group.
 The individual will to conduct research on simulation and evaluation of geothermal well geometry and heat transfer.
 The project will involve analysis of a novel heat storage system in collaboration with ORNL and, translation from thermal storage to electricity demand management.

-The appointment will be for one year, with possibility of renewal based on performance and funding.
+The appointment will be for one year.
 Appointment rank will be determined based on the applicant's qualifications at the time of appointment.